Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Simulations and Relaxation

 Due to its almost Lagrangian nature, \textsc{Arepo} can follow both the expanding supernova ejecta and the resolved surviving donor white dwarf for more than $100\,\mathrm{s}$ after the explosion.
 Here we use the surviving donor of this existing simulation as a starting point to study its subsequent evolution.
 We employ the composition and entropy profiles of the donor at the end of the \textsc{Arepo} simulation and insert them into MESA.
+Our donor is on the less massive end of the masses predicted from roche-lobe filling donors based on observed runaway velocities.
+In this work we will also use the heating profile from this model to estimate the potential impact of supernova interaction for more massive WD donors as well.
+At this stage, creating a new simulation with more massive white dwarfs was not within the scope of this work.
+In reality, we expect that more massive WDs would be even harder to perturb with supernova shocks due to higher internal pressures \citep{2019ApJ...887...68B}, and therefore our work represents an upper limit on supernova shock heating for the more massive models.

 The final \textsc{Arepo} profile of the remnant contains composition information and spherically averaged 1-D temperature-density pairs for different shells of the star.
 This profile differs from the initial profile of the donor due to the presence of heavy elements generated during the supernova explosion.
 The final composition profiles of the main elements with mass fractions $\max(X_n) > 10^{-4}$ within the donor and the remnant are shown as a comparison in Figure \ref{fig:compo}.